The Pursuit of Warmth

 Metallic ocean waves

-will not devour me,
+will not devour me—

-this prevailing moment invincible.
+this moment, invincible.

 Shaven-headed dude,

-his raven hound gallivanting
+his hound veering

 across the uneven plaza,